 Traditional Music Director

 New Hope Presbyterian Church, is thankful for its faithful and dedicated staff.
-Click on the thumbnail images to the left to see more about each staff member below.
+Click on the thumbnail images to read more about each staff member.

 Eddie has served as Pastor of New Hope since April 2013.
 Eddie and his wife, Roxanne, arrived in Fort Myers from their previous ministries in Gastonia, NC and Lakeland, FL with an unwavering desire to love and serve those people whom God places along their path.